huanzhang12/CROWN-IBP/README.md

 works of pioneers in this field.
 Here we list references directly related to this README.
 A full bibliography can be found in our paper.

-Gowal, S., Dvijotham, K., Stanforth, R., Bunel, R., Qin, C., Uesato, J., Mann, T., and Kohli, P. On the effectiveness of interval bound propagation for training verifiably robust models. arXiv preprint arXiv:1810.12715, 2018.
+Sven Gowal, Krishnamurthy Dvijotham, Robert Stanforth, Rudy Bunel, Chongli Qin, Jonathan Uesato, Timothy Mann, and Pushmeet Kohli.
+"On the effectiveness of interval bound propagation for training verifiably robust models." arXiv preprint arXiv:1810.12715 (2018).

-Wong, Eric, and J. Zico Kolter.
+Eric Wong, and J. Zico Kolter.
 Provable defenses against adversarial examples via the convex outer adversarial polytope.
 ICML 2018.

-Madry, A., Makelov, A., Schmidt, L., Tsipras, D., and Vladu, A. Towards deep learning models resistant to adversarial attacks.
+Aleksander Madry, Aleksandar Makelov, Ludwig Schmidt, Dimitris Tsipras, and Adrian Vladu.
+"Towards deep learning models resistant to adversarial attacks."
 In International Conference on Learning Representations, 2018.

-Zhang, H., Weng, T.-W., Chen, P.-Y., Hsieh, C.-J., and Daniel, L. Efficient neural network robustness certification with general activation functions.
-In Advances in Neural Information Processing Systems (NIPS), 2018.
+Huan Zhang, Tsui-Wei Weng, Pin-Yu Chen, Cho-Jui Hsieh, and Luca Daniel.
+Efficient neural network robustness certification with general activation functions.
+In Advances in neural information processing systems (NIPS), pp.
+4939-4948.
+2018.